 Tax implications include:

 Once you have submitted your tax return, you will receive a preliminary assessment from the tax authorities.
-If you were invited by the tax authorities to submit your return before April 1st, and you have done so, you will receive notice from the tax authorities before July 1st.
+If you were invited by the tax authorities to submit your return and you submitted it before April 1st, you will receive notice from the tax authorities before July 1st.
 In any other case, it may take around 10 to 12 weeks before the tax authorities send you a notice.
 Additionally, if you submitted either a C or an M-form with your tax form, it may even take up to 6 months or longer.
 Initially, a preliminary assessment will be sent to you from the tax authorities.
 This assessment is based on the tax return, but the tax authorities have not yet checked your tax return.
 Once they have checked the return, they will send you a final assessment.